|

 Making Disciples

-1. Being a Disciple of Jesus: To make disciples it is of course necessary to be clear on what a disciple is.
+Being a Disciple of Jesus: To make disciples it is necessary to be clear on what a disciple is.
 This is so because one cannot help another become a disciple of Jesus without being a disciple of Jesus oneself.
-An Indian friend from Delhi expresses New Testament teaching well in this regard: What is a disciple?
+An Indian friend from Delhi expresses the teaching of the New Testament well: Who is a disciple?

 As I reflect on my efforts to follow Christ and make disciples over the years I would express my understanding in this way: A disciple is moving towards the following character, commitments and behaviour: